mojochao/npm-mode/README.md

 ### Project Activation

-The mode can be activated on a per-project basis using directory local variables.
-The easiest way to do this is to use the command `add-dir-local-variable` from the root directory of a project.
+The mode can be activated on a per-project basis using directory local variables by running `add-dir-local-variable` from the root directory of a project.

-For example, visit the `README.md` file in the root directory of a project, and run the command <kbd>M-x add-dir-local-variable</kbd>.
-Emacs will prompt you for `Mode or subdirectory:`, to which you should enter <kbd>nil</kbd>.
+For example, visit the `README.md` file in the root directory of a project, and run <kbd>M-x add-dir-local-variable</kbd>.
+Emacs will prompt you for `Mode or subdirectory:`, to which you should enter `nil`.

-Next, you will be prompted for `Add directory-local variable:`, to which you should enter <kbd>mode</kbd>.
+Next, you will be prompted for `Add directory-local variable:`, to which you should enter `mode`.

-Next, you will be prompted for `Add mode with value:`, to which you should enter <kbd>npm-mode</kbd>.
+Next, you will be prompted for `Add mode with value:`, to which you should enter `npm-mode`.

-Next, you will be placed in a new `.dir-locals.el` buffer containing the directory local variables for the project.
+Next, you will be placed in a new `.dir-locals.el` buffer containing the directory local variables for the project, including the added `npm-mode` configuration.

 ```
 ;;; Directory Local Variables